System Design Space

 • High-cardinality workloads depend on tail sampling and retention tiers.

-• Context propagation must be guaranteed across every boundary: HTTP, gRPC, message broker, and background jobs.
+• Trace context must propagate across every boundary: HTTP, gRPC, message brokers, and background jobs.

-• OTel Collector acts as a policy point: enrichment, filtering, tail sampling, and backend routing.
+• OpenTelemetry Collector acts as the policy point for enrichment, filtering, tail sampling, and telemetry routing.

-• For high-load systems, set ingest quotas so tracing does not consume logs/metrics budget.
+• For high-load systems, set separate ingest quotas so tracing does not consume the logs and metrics budget.

-• Start trace search from impact signals: service, status=ERROR, and p95/p99 latency windows.
+• Start trace search from impact signals: service, status=ERROR, and p95/p99 high-latency windows.

-• Jaeger UI and Grafana Explore should follow unified naming conventions for services and span attributes.
+• Jaeger UI and Grafana Explore should share naming conventions for services and span attributes.

-• Track query latency as a dedicated SLI: engineers need traces in seconds, not minutes.
+• Track query latency as its own SLI: engineers need traces in seconds, not minutes.

-• Trace + logs + metrics correlation is required; without it, investigations become manual and slow.
+• Trace correlation with logs and metrics is mandatory; without it, investigation becomes manual and slow.

 Practical rollout checklist